kavon/stack-rfc/README.md

 Let's consider our first example, where `@foo` calls `@bar`, written for a "stackless" model.
 Both `@foo` and `@bar` now accept and return a secondary stack, `%sp`, as their first argument when called, and the first structure member on return.

-In addition, we want to specify the following layout for the frame to be compatible with our runtime system, from low to high addresses: GC pointers, return address, non-GC values, register spills.
+In addition, we need to specify a layout for the frame to be compatible with our runtime system: from low to high addresses we have GC pointers, the return address, non-GC values, and then any register spills.
-This can be achieved using the proposed `gc.frame` intrinsics below.
+This can be achieved using the proposed `gc.frame.*` intrinsics below:

 ```llvm
 %stack_ty = type i64*